Geometric nullstellensatz and symbolic powers on arbitrary varieties: Geometric nullstellensatz on a projective variety

-as a sum of prime divisors $E_i$'s with some positive integer coefficients $r_i$.
+as a sum of distinct prime divisors $E_i$'s with some positive integer coefficients $r_i$.
 Write $Z_i=\nu(E_i)$ to be the image of $E_i$ on $X$ with the reduced scheme structure.
 Then $Z_i$'s are called the {\em distinguished subvarieties} of $\mf{a}$ with the coefficient $r_i$.
 The following proposition bounds the coefficients $r_i$'s of distinguished subvarieties in terms of global invariants.
+It was proved in the nonsingular case in \cite{Ein:GeomNull}.
+But it can proved for any projective variety by using the same intersection theory computation as in \cite{Ein:GeomNull}.
+In fact, the reader can also find a proof in \cite[Theorem 5.4.18]{Lazarsfeld:PosAG1} by setting $s=1$ in (5.20) there.

 \begin{proposition}[{\cite[Proposition 3.1]{Ein:GeomNull}}] Let $X$ be a projective variety with an ample line bundle $L$.
-Let $\mf{a}$ be an ideal sheaf of $\sO_X$ such that $\mf{a}\otimes L^d$ is generated by global sections.
+Let $\mf{a}$ be an ideal sheaf of $\sO_X$ such that $\mf{a}\otimes L$ is generated by global sections.
 Then